A dialogue refers to a conversation between two or more persons; a verbal or written exchange of ideas and opinions.

 Use single quotation marks for a quote within a quote

-Notice that the sentence starts with double quotation marks, but at the point where the principal spoke, single quotation marks are used.
-Then the sentence ends with closed quotation marks.
+The example is a verse from the Bible.
+Notice that the sentence starts with double quotation marks because it is a direct quote, but at the point where Jesus speaks, single quotation marks are used.
+Then the sentence ends with closed single and double quotation marks.

 Use a new line to indicate a change of speaker

 “What time will you be going to the library?” asked James.

 “I am not sure,” Mary replied.

 Punctuation marks go inside of the quotation marks

 “I have a gift for you,” Katy said.
 “Do you want it now?”